okohll/abdocs/content/blog/multi-ranges.md

 ---
 There's a relatively new (given Postgresql's history) database feature called ‘date multi-ranges’ and it turns out that a partner of ours has found a great use for them for a customer they’re working with.

 It’s so interesting that I thought I’d write it up here.
-It’s potentially a widely applicable example with many possible uses amongst other customers, but also it’s just an elegant example of a great database feature that people who like to see how things work might like.
+It’s potentially a widely applicable example with many possible uses amongst other customers, but also it’s just an elegant example of a great database feature that people who like to see how things work might appreciate.

 Since Agilebase uses Postgresql under the hood, all Postgres functions are available to you, as an Agilebase architect.

 ![A mountain, showing the layers of sedimentary rock laid down over time](/sedimentary.jpg) *A different type of date range*
-*the geological Rhododendrites, CC BY-SA 4.0, via Wikimedia Commons*
+*- the geological Rhododendrites, CC BY-SA 4.0, via Wikimedia Commons*

 A typical problem to solve with date multi-ranges, is one of scheduling.
 Say you have many staff, each of whom have lots of appointments they need to be at throughout a day.
 Those appointments can be booked by themselves or assigned from other people from different departments.